lowepowerlab/protocols/electrocompetent_cells.md

 Date the outside of the box or include a paper tag with the cells to indicate their "Best Buy" date.

 # Electroporation Protocol
-1. Turn on the electroporator and set to 0.9 kv, 400 ohms and 25 µF.
+1. Turn on the electroporator and set to 900 V.
+    * *Note: We don't adjust ohms/µF on our electroporator, but these conditions worked in Lindow lab: 0.9 kv, 400 ohms and 25 µF.*

 2. Thaw cells on ice for 10 min or use freshly made cells on ice.